Babyshark862003/sentiment_analysis/README.md

 2. Sentiment Analysis:
 Sentiment analysis is performed using TextBlob, a widely used text mining tool, to calculate the sentiment score for each article.
-Articles are classified into three categories: positive, negative, or neutral based on their sentiment scores.
+Articles are classified into three categories: positive, negative, or neutral based on sentiment scores.

 3. Discord Bot Development:
 A Discord bot is built to disseminate market news to investors, providing timely updates based on the sentiment analysis results.